school510587/BrlIMEHelper/readme.md

 ##### All Braille Gestures

 Here is a table listing all supported braille gestures.

+Before start, pease note that functions of most of the braille gestures can be induced by dot 7 and dot 8.
+Dot 7 represents that the emulated key shortcut contains `[Ctrl]`, or it is one of function keys `[F1]` to `[F12]`.
+Dot 8 represents that the emulated key shortcut contains either `[Alt]` or `[NVDA]` key.
+Both dots 7 and 8 represents that the emulated key shortcut contains either of `[Ctrl]+[Alt]` and `[Win]`.
+Anyway, proper comprehension of the design principle would help the reader to remember a lot of braille gestures at short notice.

+The original proposal of design in Chinese is available in [message #3664 of nvda-tw group](https://groups.io/g/nvda-tw/message/3664).

 | Dots (+ braille space) | Function | + dot 7 | + dot 8 | + dots 7 and 8 |
 | :--------------------- | :------- | :------ | :------ | :------------- |